-Hyndman and Khandakar (2008) developed an efficient mechanism of ARIMA order selection based on statistical tests (for stationarity and seasonality), reducing the number of models to test to reasonable ammount.
-I. Svetunkov and Boylan (2020b) developed an alternative mechanism, relying purely on information criteria, which works especially well on seasonal data, but potentially may lead to models that overfit the data (this is implemented in
+Hyndman and Khandakar (2008) developed an efficient mechanism of ARIMA order selection based on statistical tests (for stationarity and seasonality), reducing the number of models to test to a reasonable amount.
+Svetunkov and Boylan (2020) developed an alternative mechanism, relying purely on information criteria, which works well on seasonal data, but potentially may lead to models overfitting the data (this is implemented in

 auto.msarima() functions in

 smooth package).
-We also have the Box-Jenkins approach for ARIMA orders selection, which relies on the analysis of ACF and PACF, but we should not forget the limitations of that approach.
-Finally, Sagaert and Svetunkov (2021) proposed the stepwise trace forward approach, which relies on partial correlations and uses the information criteria to test model on each iteration.
+We also have the Box-Jenkins approach discussed in Section 8.3 for ARIMA orders selection, which relies on the analysis of ACF (Subsection 8.3.2) and PACF (Subsection 8.3.3).
+Still, we should not forget the limitations of that approach (Subsection 8.3.4).
+Finally, Sagaert and Svetunkov (2022) proposed the stepwise trace forward approach (discussed briefly in Section 15.3), which relies on partial correlations and uses the information criteria to test the model on each iteration.
 Building upon all of that, I have developed the following algorithm for order selection of ADAM ARIMA:

 - Determine the order of differences by fitting all possible combinations of ARIMA models with \(P_j=0\) and \(Q_j=0\) for all lags \(j\).
 This includes trying the models with and without the constant term.
 The order \(D_j\) is then determined via the model with the lowest IC;

 - Then iteratively, starting from the highest seasonal lag and moving to the lag of 1 do for every lag \(m_j\):

 - Calculate ACF of residuals of the model;

 - Find the highest value of autocorrelation coefficient that corresponds to the multiple of the respective seasonal lag \(m_j\);